Iowa schools closed through end of school year, Gov. Kim Reynolds says

-Iowa schools will not reopen this school year, Gov. Kim Reynolds said Friday.
+Students won’t return to Iowa classrooms this academic year, Gov. Kim Reynolds said Friday in extending her order closing schools.

-Most Iowa schools have not held in-person classes since mid-March, when Reynolds first recommended school closures.
-She ordered schools closed April 2.
+Schools have not held in-person classes since mid-March, when Reynolds first recommended they close to slow the spread of the novel coronavirus.
+On April 2, she ordered schools closed until April 30 and said she would give districts notice before then if that were to change.

-“Believe me, I would like nothing more than to stand before you today and announce that Iowa will be open for school in May,” Reynolds said, explaining state data does not support safely reopening school buildings. “ ...
-I regret to say Iowa schools will not reopen for this school year.”
+“Believe me, I would like nothing more than to stand before you today and announce that Iowa will be open for school in May,” Reynolds said Friday during a news conference at the state’s emergency operations center, explaining health data does not support the safely of reopening school buildings.

-Iowa high school spring sports are canceled as well.
-Summer sports will be reevaluated at a later date.
+Iowa high school spring sports are canceled as well, and summer sports will be re-evaluated later.

+In extending her order to close schools, Reynolds will continue to waive instructional time requirements for schools that provide remote learning opportunities.

+The announcement came on the same day the state reported the highest daily tally of new coronavirus cases since the disease was found in Iowa last month.

+The 191 new cases eclipses the previous spike of 189 announced Tuesday.
+Linn is the only county in Iowa to have more than 300 cases — and its 304 cases puts it almost on par with the 305 cases reported in the entire state of Wyoming.

-Reynolds extended the closures while announcing 191 new cases of coronavirus during a Friday news conference.
-She said 64 people have died in Iowa, and there are 2,332 cases total in 82 counties.
+In Iowa, 64 people so far have died of COVID-19 and there are a total of 2,332 cases in 82 of the state’s 99 counties.

+The four COVID-19 deaths reported Friday include the first in Black Hawk County, where the state said an individual between the age of 61 and 80 died.
+Officials also reported one death in Scott County, between 61-80; one in Tama County, 81 or older; and one in Washington County, between 61 and 80.

 A peak of the COVID-19 cases is expected at the end of the month.